 As early as the 1970’s, talcum powder was thought to have a connection to ovarian cancer.
 Scientists believed that talc particles traveled through a women’s reproductive organs and into the ovaries.
 Researchers found these particles deeply embedded in ovarian tumors.

 This study was followed by another in the early 80’s that gave support to the previous research.
 Since then, there have been another 20 studies that have shown similar connections between talcum powder and ovarian cancer.

 In 2013 another study was published by the journal, Cancer Prevention Research.
 Researchers reviewed data from some 2,000 women.
 The result was that it showed an increased risk of ovarian cancer in 20-30% of women that used talcum powder as part of their personal hygiene routine.

 Talcum powder is made from talc.
 Talc is a mineral that is mined in its rock form.
 When it is ground and milled into a loose form, it can be used as a powder to absorb moisture.

 It’s soft, white properties make it nice to touch and use.
 When used as an ingredient in body powders, it helps prevent skin irritation and body odors.

 Over the years, women became a target market for using talc powders.
 It became part of women’s personal hygiene routines to use it on their bodies, specifically in their private areas as a way of staying comfortable and odor-free.

 Johnson & Johnson Class Action Lawsuit

-A St. Louis, Missouri jury has recently ordered Johnson & Johnson to pay $55 million in damages to a woman who used Johnson’s baby powder for nearly 40 years and developed ovarian cancer.
+A St. Louis, Missouri jury has recently ordered Johnson & Johnson to pay $4.7 billion in damages to 22 women who used Johnson’s baby powder and developed ovarian cancer.

 Contact an Ovarian Cancer Lawyer